ets-labs/python-dependency-injector/docs/tutorials/asyncio-daemon.rst

    Container is the first object in the application.

 Logging and configuration parsing part is done.
-In the next section we will create the monitoring checks dispatcher.
+In next section we will create the monitoring checks dispatcher.

 Dispatcher